A Year in BusTub

 guard.Drop();

-For concurrency control, most students did not fully understand how to handle the write operations that might create or delete the root page.
-Therefore, we store the pointer to the root page on a separate page called HeaderPage, which significantly simplifies the concurrency control part because all locks in the B+ tree index are page locks, and they can be handled in the same way now.
+For concurrency control, most students did not fully understand how to handle write operations that might create or delete the root page.
+Therefore, we store the pointer to the root page on a separate page called HeaderPage.
+This significantly simplifies concurrency control because all locks in the B+ tree index are now page locks and can be handled in the same way.

-To ensure students implement lock crabbing correctly, we implemented a heuristic-based detection mechanism to identify possible wrong implementations, and TAs will manually review the code based on heuristics.
-We run a designed benchmark over students’ B+ tree code to see if the performance is the same in single-threaded and multi-threaded environments.
-If they are the same, then something is likely wrong.
+To ensure that students implement lock crabbing correctly, we added a heuristic-based detection mechanism to identify potentially incorrect implementations, and TAs manually review the code based on those heuristics.
+We run a purpose-built benchmark on students’ B+ tree code to see whether performance is the same in single-threaded and multi-threaded environments.
+If it is, something is likely wrong.

 Optimizations and Optimizations

-With the new query optimizer, students can rewrite their queries into a more efficient form by writing and applying transformation rules that generate the most efficient query plan.
+With the new query optimizer, students can make their queries more efficient by writing and applying transformation rules that generate the most efficient query plan.

 Furthermore, this enables students to optimize the system as a whole.
-In spring 2023, there is a query with an index scan over two index columns, and two filter conditions are applied on both columns.
-An optimal optimization would first need to convert such a query into an index scan.
-And then, design the B+ tree iterators so it is easy to skip some keys on the internal node.
+In spring 2023, there was a query with an index scan over two index columns and two filter conditions on those columns.
+An optimal approach would first convert the query into an index scan and then design the B+ tree iterators so that they could easily skip keys on internal nodes.

 Transactions in a Correct Way

-The transaction manager project has been long known for buggy and flaky test cases.
-From the architecture perspective, the BusTub storage was not designed with concurrency control in mind, and the transaction manager was added sometime in 2018.
-Therefore, it needs to incorporate better with the rest of the system, and there are some correctness bugs to solve.
-I revisited the concurrency control thing and fixed several bugs that might cause correctness issues in spring 2023.
-Also, I reworked all test cases for the storage executors.
-As a result, we received fewer complaints on the concurrency control implementation in storage-related query executors this semester.
-However, there are still things to improve on the lock manager side.
+The transaction manager project has long been known for buggy and flaky test cases.
+From an architectural perspective, BusTub’s storage layer was not designed with concurrency control in mind, and the transaction manager was added sometime in 2018.
+Therefore, it needed to integrate better with the rest of the system, and some correctness bugs remained.
+I revisited the concurrency control implementation and fixed several bugs that might have caused correctness issues in spring 2023.
+I also reworked all the test cases for the storage executors.
+As a result, we received fewer complaints about the concurrency control implementation in storage-related query executors this semester.
+However, there are still improvements to make on the lock manager side.

 What’s Next

-The BusTub project has dramatically improved in the past year, and I still have some ideas in my mind that I want to implement.
-At some time, I imagined that we could have a Rust version of BusTub called RusTub, but I do not have that much time working on that, and we do not have enough TAs to support a course that builds on a language unfamiliar to most CMU students.
-Therefore, there are some small changes on the existing codebase we can look into.
-On the storage side, we can try the LSM index.
-The UCSB people adapted BusTub to their database course and asked their students to do an LSM index, which we could take and use at CMU.
-For the optimizer side, we could choose different things to optimize each semester.
-It was join-optimizations in fall 2022, indexes in spring 2023, and probably sorts in fall 2023.
+The BusTub project has improved dramatically in the past year, and I still have some ideas that I want to implement.
+At one point, I imagined that we could have a Rust version of BusTub called RusTub, but I do not have much time to work on it, and we do not have enough TAs to support a course built on a language unfamiliar to most CMU students.
+Therefore, we can look into some smaller changes to the existing codebase.
+On the storage side, we can try an LSM index.
+The UCSB team adapted BusTub for their database course and asked their students to implement an LSM index, which we could adopt at CMU.
+On the optimizer side, we could choose different things to optimize each semester.
+It was join optimization in fall 2022, indexes in spring 2023, and probably sorts in fall 2023.

-Besides the regular minor improvements described above, two big things are there in my mind.
+Besides the regular minor improvements described above, I have two big goals in mind.
 One is to implement a complete MVCC concurrency control scheme in BusTub.
-The other is to extend the SQL support for correlated subqueries, window functions, and more data types.
+The other is to extend SQL support for correlated subqueries, window functions, and more data types.
 A few days ago, Runji added correlated subquery support for RisingLight (yet another educational database I maintain).
-I wish I could understand it soon and port some optimizer things to BusTub.
+I hope to understand it soon and port some optimizer work to BusTub.

 Working on BusTub has been a fascinating experience for me.
 I had been in the database industry for almost two years as an intern before I came to CMU.
-I learned much from these experiences by working on challenging database designs without officially taking a database course during my undergrad study.
-I started thinking, “What would I teach my past self to prepare myself for a database career”.
-For things I wished I had learned before I started my career, I added them to BusTub in a minimal and educative way.
+I learned a great deal from those experiences by working on challenging database designs without formally taking a database course during my undergraduate studies.
+I started thinking, “What would I teach my past self in preparation for a database career?”
+I added the things I wished I had learned before starting my career to BusTub in a minimal and educational way.

-Thanks for reading and feel free to leave your comments at GitHub.
+Thanks for reading, and feel free to leave your comments on GitHub.